Jewish Studies

 Grading Scheme: Letter Grade

-Variable topics examine issues, movements, forms or themes related to race and ethnicity in American literature.
+Variable topics examine issues, movements, forms, or themes related to race and ethnicity in American literature.
 Topics may include Pacific Rim cultures in America, Chicano-Latino literature, the Black Arts Movement, constructing Native America, border-crossing and migration, post-war Jewish fiction, literature and the psychology of prejudice, comparative representations of racial and ethnic experience, representing whiteness, literatures of assimilation and multi-racial identities.
+Refer to the department website for offered topics.

 ANT 3241 Anthropology of Religion 3 Credits